datacamp256/5_capstone-travel-app/README.md

 You can find the implementation in `fetcher.loadPixabayImageUrl(searchStrings)` .

 ###Incorporate icons into forecast.
 The weatherbit api seemed to FORCE you to use their icons by giving the icon-id in the API-response.
-That was a low hanging fruit.
+That was a low hanging fruit I implemented before knowing about it to be an extension.

 ###Integrate the REST Countries API to pull in data for the country being visited.
 Why don't we just add some information about the country to let you plan your travel right easier?